danielaparker/jsoncons/src/doc/Classes/csv_parameters.md

 header_lines      | Number of header lines in the CSV text | 1 if assume_header is true, otherwise 0
 header      | A string containing delimited names corresponding to the fields in the file | Empty data_types      | A string containing delimited data types corresponding to the columns in the file.
-The following data types are supported: string, integer, float and boolean | Empty max_lines         | Maximum number of lines to read | Unlimited line_delimiter|String to write between records|\n
+The following data types are supported: string, integer, float and boolean | Empty default_values      | A string containing delimited default json values corresponding to the columns in the file. | false max_lines         | Maximum number of lines to read | Unlimited line_delimiter|String to write between records|\n
 field_delimiter    | Field separator              | ,